jcourrau/event_manager/README.md

-# Event Manager - Documentation
+# Event Manager

 ## Overview

-Event Manager is a Python-based module designed to handle recurring events efficiently.
-It allows users to create, track, and manage events with different recurrence rules such as **weekly**, **bi-weekly**, and **monthly**.
-The system provides functionality to count and summarize events occurring within a time frame, making it useful for controlling the amount of events created for optimization and scheduling tools.
+The event Manager is a Python module designed to handle recurring events efficiently.
+It provides a robust system for managing events with **weekly** and **monthly** recurrence, allowing users to track and count events over time.
+This is particularly useful for financial tracking, scheduling, and automation tools.

 ## Features

-- **Recurring Events:** Supports **n-weekly** and **monthly** recurrence.
+- **Recurring Events:** Supports `weekly` and `monthly` recurrence patterns.
+- **Date Range Filtering:** Retrieve events occurring in a specific period.
-- **Event Counting:** Retrieves the number of events occurring in a given period.
+- **Event Counting:** Count occurrences of events within a time frame.
-- **ORM-Friendly Design:** Can be integrated with databases.
-- **Optimized Performance:** Uses batch queries to improve efficiency.
-- **Flexible Filtering:** Retrieve events by date ranges and recurrence rules.
+- **Efficient Performance:** Optimized for handling large datasets.
-- **Comprehensive Testing:** Includes various test cases to validate the system.
+- **Comprehensive Testing:** Includes unit tests to validate calculations.

 ## Installation

-Install dependencies from the `requirements.txt` file:
+Clone this repository and install the dependencies:

 ```sh
 pip install -r requirements.txt